aliensurge/test-env/spark_POC.md

 ---

-## ✅ Summary

 This POC simulates how a security analytics platform like Uptycs could apply real-time scoring logic to streaming threat data.
-Apache Spark acts as a stream processor that consumes logs from Kafka, enriches them with logic, and produces actionable data back into the Kafka pipeline.
+Apache Spark acts as a stream processor that consumes logs from Kafka, enriches them with logic, and produces actionable data back into the Kafka pipeline

-📅 Generated on August 06, 2025